 Opportunities for Electric Power Systems

 The electric power industry has an enormous opportunity to help reduce the nation’s SF6 emissions through cost-effective operational improvements and equipment upgrades.
-With an average cost of $9.00 per pound, the SF6 emission reduction of partner companies from 1999-2002 totals $2.5 million dollars.
+With a range in costs from $8.00 to $12.00 per pound, the SF6 emission reduction of partner companies from 1999-2010 totals $23.1 million to $34.7 million respectively.

 EPA works to share information on best management practices and technical issues that can help reduce emissions.
 EPA also sponsors SF6 conferences where partners and others from the industry can stay informed of the latest developments in this area.
 The most promising and cost effective options to reduce SF6 emissions are: